Surviving the 21st Century

 Description

-Two world-renowned figures of contemporary politics come together to debate alternatives for the future: Jose “Pepe” Mujica, former President of Uruguay and an ex-guerrilla who acquired an international following for his message of sustainability and common sense, and Noam Chomsky, who revolutionized linguistics and has become a beacon for radical thinking around the world.
 From the meeting of these peerless figures emerge reflections on the major global issues of our time: climate change, corruption, populism, the crisis of capitalism, and the logic of the market economy, among many others.
-Speaking especially to younger generations who inherited an unstable world, Chomsky and Mujica emphasize the values required to survive the challenges of the twenty-first century and to build a new world: democracy, freedom, humility, and friendship.
-Brought together by Mexican activist Saul Alvidrez, Chomsky and Mujica offer a wise and passionate guide to salvaging the future.
+Chomsky and Mujica emphasize throughout the values required to survive the challenges of the twenty-first century and build a new world: democracy, freedom, purposeful living, and friendship.
+Brought together by filmmaker Saul Alvidrez, these two radical elders share passion, politics, and wisdom.

 Publisher Review